Tone woods for electric guitars

 Genuine Mahogany

 Tonal properties: American mahogany gives a dark yet warm sound with a smooth bottom end and warm mid-range.
 It doesn't particularly have much top end but in combination with a maple cap and/or a maple neck the overall sound will brighten.
+The sound properties of "sinker mahogany" are even more pronounced and resonant.

 I would describe it as "somewhat sterile" but it is and was the tone wood of choice for over 70 years for Les Paul, SG, and Firebird guitars by Gibson.
 Lighter pieces tend to have better tonal properties than heavier pieces.
 Highest-quality mahogany guitars are very light in weight.
-Sourcing genuine mahogany blanks was a problem for many years due to bans and restrictions due to decades of illegal logging and exploitation.
-Unfortunately mahogany can no longer be regrown natively and native sourcing has been banned since 2003.
-Today all newly harvested American mahogany comes from plantations in Asia and the Pacific.
-The largest producer of American mahogany today is Fiji, whose plantations matured in the 2010s.
-Most American mahogany in the Australian market today is from Fiji.

 African Mahogany

 There are several types of mahogany family tone woods from Africa which are collectively traded as "African mahogany."
 These include Khaya (species Khaya), and Sapelli (species Entandrophragma.)
 African mahogany, while different in species, is visually and tonally similar to American mahogany.
 There are two terms to describe mahogany: “genuine mahogany” applies only to the Swietenia species, whether grown natively or elsewhere.
 “True mahogany” applies to any other mahogany family timber that is not specifically Swietenia.
-This would include African mahogany and other species in the Mahogany family such as Toona which is native to Asia and Cedrela odorata, which is native throughout the Americans and the Caribbean.
+This would include African mahogany and other species in the Mahogany family such as Toona which is native to Asia, and Cedrela odorata, which is native throughout the Americans and the Caribbean.
 There are a handful of others that yield usable wood and have commercial trade.

-For more information read https://www.lefthandguitars.net/what-is-mahogany
+For more information read this: What is Mahogany?

 Alder